Pennsylvania Home Insurance: Costs by Region & Best Companies 2026

 Why Philadelphia Costs More

-Philadelphia homeowners consistently pay the highest premiums in the state.
-Urban density, a higher risk of theft and vandalism, and a large stock of aging row homes all contribute to elevated rates.
-Philadelphia homes are more likely to have older electrical, plumbing, and HVAC systems — which insurers price accordingly.
+Philadelphia consistently posts the highest premiums in the state.
+Bankrate's 2026 analysis pegs the city's average at $1,801 for a $300K dwelling policy, roughly 41% above the statewide average of $1,278, while MoneyGeek's older-home dataset puts Philadelphia as high as $2,867 per year.
+Urban density, higher property crime rates, and a large stock of aging row homes all contribute to elevated rates.
+Philadelphia homes are more likely to have older electrical, plumbing, and HVAC systems, which insurers price accordingly.

 Pittsburgh: Mid-Range Rates

-Pittsburgh sits in the middle of the pack, with its colder winters and older housing stock in neighborhoods like the South Side and Lawrenceville pushing costs above rural areas.
-Heavy snowfall and ice accumulation create unique structural risks that insurers factor into Pittsburgh-area premiums.
+Pittsburgh sits in the middle of the pack, typically running 15% to 30% cheaper than Philadelphia for comparable coverage.
+Colder winters and older housing stock in neighborhoods like the South Side and Lawrenceville push costs above rural areas.
+Heavy snowfall, ice accumulation, and abandoned mine risk in surrounding Allegheny County all factor into Pittsburgh-area premiums.

 Pincher's Pro Tip

-Comparing rates across at least 3–4 carriers is the single most effective way to find cheap home insurance in Pennsylvania.
-Penn National, for example, is reported to be 30% below the PA state average and available in 95% of Pennsylvania cities.
+Comparing rates across at least 3 to 4 carriers is the single most effective way to find cheap home insurance in Pennsylvania.
+Rate differences of 30% to 50% between the cheapest and most expensive carrier for the same coverage are common.

 Trusted by Thousands